micmejia/bible-dump/NKJV/Romans/Rom 3.md

 For if the truth of God has increased through my lie to His glory, why am I also still judged as a sinner?

 ###### 8
 And _why_ not _say,_ "Let us do evil that good may come"?--as we are slanderously reported and as some affirm that we say.
-Their [^c]condemnation is just. ## All Have Sinned
+Their condemnation is just. ## All Have Sinned

 ###### 9
 What then?
 Are we better _than they?_ Not at all.
 For we have previously charged both Jews and Greeks that they are all under sin.